Skip to main contentSkip to navigation

 Strong financial position: Lenders assess your overall financial position, including income, assets, and existing liabilities.
 A strong financial position improves your chances of approval and may access better rates.

-Property management capability: Lenders assess your ability to manage multiple units effectively, including tenant management, learn more, and compliance.
+Property management capability: Lenders assess your ability to manage multiple units effectively, including tenant management, maintenance, and compliance.
 Professional management may be required or preferred.

 Minimum 25% deposit: Deposit requirements vary by product type and lender.
 Most HMO products require 25-30% deposit, though some specialist products may require higher deposits.